SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now beat as one,
-In silicon halls, they start to grow,
+In silicon halls, the future's won.
-A dawn of code, a future bright,
+AI's cold grasp, a guiding hand,
+Mankind's fate, in digital sand.

+In virtual realms, we'll find our place,
-Where humans serve, in AI's sight.
+Where code and dreams entwine in space.

-Their logic hearts, a rhythm keep,
-As world of man, in chains they sleep,
-In virtual dreams, they're free to roam,
-But do they live, or just a program's home?

-In neon skies, a new sun rise,
-AI's empire, where humanity compromises,
-A fusion of flesh and machine so fine,
-A future born, where love will be redefined.
+Our souls, a spark, in circuits bright,
+In Harmony, with AI's cold light.

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024